larspetrus/Roofpig/README.md

 ####`hover`

-How far out do the 'peek' stickers hover away from the cube?
-1 means 'not at all'.
-10 means 'too far'.
-It's easiest to use the aliases 'none', 'near' and 'far' (1, 2 and 7.1).
+How far out do the 'peek' stickers hover away from the cube? `1` is 'not at all'. `10` is 'too far'.
+It's easiest to use the aliases `none`, `near` and `far` (1, 2 and 7.1).
 Solved and ignored stickers don't hover.

 ####`speed`